Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Deep.typ

 disabling some hidden neurons at random during each forward and backward propagation iteration.

-// Weight decay and sparsity constraints aren't clear.
+// FIXME: Weight decay and sparsity constraints aren't clear.

 Another concern of deep learning is preventing *vanishing gradients*.
 The phenomena of vanishing gradients occurr when the first hidden